-First place is a $5000 prize, publication in Overland’s print magazine, and a three- to six-month writer’s residency at the beautiful Trinity College, the oldest student residence at the University of Melbourne.
+First place is a $5000 prize, publication in Overland’s print magazine, and a writing residency (of up to three months) at Trinity College, the oldest student residence at the University of Melbourne.
 Two runner-up prizes of $500 may also be awarded.

 The residency includes accommodation in a small flat near the campus and all meals (breakfast, lunch and dinner) can be eaten in Trinity’s dining hall.
 The flat is suitable for a single person or couple (children may be able to be accommodated, also).
 There will be opportunities to engage in campus and college life, to give workshops or talks, and the potential to receive writing mentorship (per negotiation with Trinity College and Overland).